WHEN IS A WINDOW NOT A MIRROR

 Something else happened: instead of leaving behind her reflection, someone else moved into it.
 Instead of looking at herself she was looking at the person who lived in this house, a woman, a woman who did not see her.
 The woman had crossed the living room from some unseen corner or doorway and was now standing in front of a desk.
 She was sorting through a drawer, facing The Wound but not looking out the window.
 The Wound was aware that if the woman looked up she would see The Wound and probably experience disgust or fear or both, and The Wound thought about moving on so as not to inflict such feelings on the woman; but her curiosity overcame her desire to save this woman from repulsion or fear, and so she stayed, standing as still as she could so as not to draw attention to herself.

-The woman was middle-aged, though with the right clothes she could have passed for thirty.
+The woman appeared to be middle-aged.
 Her hair was short and tucked behind her ears, her shoulders narrow and tilted forward as if she were protecting something.
 She seemed fully absorbed in her task.
 The Wound shuffled the tiniest bit closer, careful not to let her shoulders bob and give her away.
 She inspected the woman’s face.
 There were signs of crying, a pillowy softness.
 The Wound imagined a number of scenarios to explain the tears before deciding on one--the woman’s husband was a liar.
 Not a cheat--nothing so dramatic as that.
-He simply could not tell the truth about his feelings, could not own up to his disappointment in her, so he took it out on himself, grew lean and sullen.
+He simply could not tell the truth about his feelings, could not own up to his disappointment in married life, so he took it out on himself, grew lean and sullen.
 He stayed out late and made plans with friends, watched television late into the night to avoid bedtime whispers.
 This was her chance; while he was shooting pool with the guys or working late, she was sorting through his papers, his private things.
 She would find proof.
 They would part.
 She’d been weeping in advance, so that now she could make the necessary movements, her hands flipping and sorting, her eyes loose and watery traps.

 The Wound was so absorbed in creating a woman in place of the actual woman in front of her that at first she didn’t notice the actual woman noticing her.
 She hadn’t stood up straight all of a sudden, or grown noticeably rigid.
 She simply saw The Wound standing there, and slowly the woman’s actions ceased, more like a loosening into inaction than a halt.
 The Wound made no attempt to move, or to shield the woman from her bleeding flaps of skin.
 She waited to feel diminished, disgusting.
 Her dream-projection flickered and went black as the actual woman came back into focus, her tilted shoulders, her puffy face.
 The woman stared, but not like the man with the side of his face, not like all the men and all the women The Wound could ever remember.
 She stared with her soft slanted eyes.
 They were direct and unflinching.
 The Wound was not standing close enough to ascertain their color, but she decided they were the plain brown eyes of a dog or certain kinds of cows, which would look into you and accept without judgement whatever was found.